Sentinel-One/ansible_collection_s1agents/README.md

 * Sites View

 [^1]: See the SentinelOne KnowledgeBase article [Generating API Tokens](https://support.sentinelone.com/hc/en-us/articles/360004195934).
 [^2]: This is a cumulative list of permissions required by the collection as a whole.
-If you wish to use a separate Service Account for each Ansible Role, see that roles README for a list of its required permissions.
+If you wish to use a separate Service Account for each Ansible Role, see that role's README for a list of required permissions.

 Then add your Service Users to the `Ansible Service Accounts` role and scope it to the appropriate Site/Account/Group.

 ### Privileges on Endpoints

-The Service Account used by Ansible to connect to each host in the inventory must have elevated rights, sudo or su on Linux and Administrator on Windows, in order to successfully install and manage the agent.
-Ensure that your Ansible Service account is correctly configured on the endpoint.
+In order to successfully install and manage the agent, the Service Account used by Ansible to connect to each host must have elevated rights, sudo or su on Linux and Administrator on Windows.
+Ensure that your Ansible Service account is correctly configured on each endpoint.

 ## Known Limitations

 ### Using the `s1_agent_version` variable with mixed deployments

 When deploying a specific version of the agent to an inventory that contains a mix of Linux and Windows endpoints, it is necessary to define the `s1_agent_version` variable so that it applies only to Linux or Windows hosts.
-This means you must structure your inventory so that Widows and Linux hosts are in separate groups or use `set_fact` to define it in the playbook with a conditional for the `ansible_system`.
+This means the inventory must be structured so that Widows and Linux hosts are in separate groups.
+Alternatively, the `set_fact` module can be used to define `s1_agent_version` in the playbook with a conditional for the `ansible_system`.

 ### Downgrading agent versions